Sustainable diet: Health

 Building a sustainable diet can be analyzed throughout the human lifecycle.
 According to the United Nations this starts with infant breast feeding.
 With age, the diet becomes increasingly expanded.
 For children and adults, it includes a wide variety of minimally processed foods that are balanced across food groups.
-The sustainable diet is primarily plant-based, relying heavily on whole grains, legumes, fruits, and vegetables.
+The most sustainable approach is a primarily plant-based diet, relying heavily on whole grains, legumes, fruits, and vegetables.
 This is also supplemented by moderate amounts of eggs, dairy, poultry, fish, and minimal red meat.
 Proportions are meant to be moderate, with all dietary needs satisfied but not heavily exceeded.
 Finally, a healthy sustainable diet includes safe and clean drinking water.

 Environmental impact

 In order to qualify as a sustainable diet using UN guidelines, a diet must keep greenhouse gas emissions, use of fertilizers, and pollution within established targets.
 The diet must also reduce the risk of non-communicable diseases and promote general wellbeing.
 Additionally, foods produced in line with a sustainable diet should minimize antibiotic and plastic use.